Workbook for Egan's Fundamentals of Respiratory Care - Elsevier eBook on VitalSource, 11th Edition

 Elsevier eBook on VitalSource

-Keyed chapter-by-chapter to the market-leading text, Workbook for Egan’s Fundamentals of Respiratory Care, 11th Edition is filled with more NBRC-style, case study application, and analysis-style questions that prepare you to excel on exams.
+Keyed chapter-by-chapter to the market-leading text, Workbook for Egan’s Fundamentals of Respiratory Care, 11th Edition is filled with more NBRC-style, case study application, and analysis-style questions that prepare your students to excel on exams.
 This comprehensive Workbook features a new design with a second color that highlights important information, breaks up text, and offers better usability.
-New chapters correlate with the text to keep you current, and a wide range of activities engage and guide you through some of the text’s more difficult concepts.
+New chapters correlate with the text to keep your students current, and a wide range of activities engage and guide them through some of the text’s more difficult concepts.

 - Word Wizard tests your knowledge of key terms.